-Sankofa series: The story of the former Black Stars captain who lost his wife to a GFA president
+Sankofa Series: The story of the former Black Stars captain who lost his wife to a GFA president

 In the public eye, he was a traitor.

-Briandt’s mystic disappearance was never explained until Tetteh and Adjaye lifted the lid on what was the content of the letter.
+Briandt's mystic disappearance was never explained until Tetteh and Adjaye revealed the content of the letter.

 "One of his friends had written to tell him that Ohene Djan was chasing Wilhelmina.
 We heard that Djan had gone after Briandt's wife."